 Effective September 1, 2005, students seeking enrollment in designated Health Sciences programs requiring participation in clinical training in area hospitals and related clinics/agencies must provide evidence of a passing score on a background check prior to official acceptance/enrollment into the respective program.
 Either the failure to provide the required background check results by the due date established or the receipt of anything other than a passing score on the background check will make a student ineligible for enrollment in the respective program.
 Background checks are performed at the student’s expense.
 Find more detailed information about Student Background Checks.

 - Degree Advancement Program Agreement with MTSU

-MTSU and Vol State have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Respiratory Care at Vol State to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
+MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Respiratory Care at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
 This degree is offered through MTSU’s University College in cooperation with the Tennessee Board of Regents.